cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

 1. User logs in to the Expense Reporting system.

-2. User creates, deletes, or updates an expense.
+2. User creates or deletes or updates an expense.

-3. The expense goes to the ExpenseService where JPA will persist, delete, or update its state in the database.
+3. The expense goes to the ExpenseSevice where JPA will persist or delete or update its state in the database.

 *  The class diagram of the application is :